Menu

 Summary

-• Landlords must also sign up to FrontLobby in order for the company to report your rent payments to credit bureaus.
+• In addition to the tenant signing up, landlords must also sign up to FrontLobby in order for rent payments to be reported credit bureaus.

 Rent Advantage rent reporting